TheoKouzelis/TheoKouzelis.github.io/_posts/2015-09-27-setting-up-airbrake-with-monolog.markdown

 ---
 Integrating Monolog and Airbrake is painless.
 The hardest part  is navigating a lot of deprecated packages for Airbrake that still rank higher in searches than the currently supported API [airbrake/phpbrake](https://github.com/airbrake/phpbrake).
-This package as well as being an API to contact Airbrake, it also ships with a handler for Monolog.
+This package as well as being an API to contact Airbrake, also ships with a handler for Monolog.

-Create a new project in Airbrake and obtaining a “Project ID” and a “Project API Key” from the General Settings page in the top right hand corner.
+To begin, create a new project in Airbrake and obtaining a “Project ID” and a “Project API Key” from the General Settings page in the top right hand corner.

-Then install [airbrake/phpbrake](https://github.com/airbrake/phpbrake) via composer then add the following code to an to your Monolog setup:
+Then install [airbrake/phpbrake](https://github.com/airbrake/phpbrake) via composer then add the following code to your Monolog setup:

 {% highlight php %}
 <?php